 Olav Haazen, PhD, is a principal at Grant & Eisenhofer.
 His areas of practice include cross-border securities fraud and antitrust litigation.

 Mr. Haazen has significant experience representing foreign and domestic plaintiffs in a variety of antitrust and fraud actions.
-Most recently, he successfully represented a class of Fortis investors for whom he helped negotiate a record-high $1.5 billion settlement of all investment fraud claims in the Netherlands and Belgium.
+Notably, he successfully represented a class of Fortis investors for whom he helped negotiate a record-high $1.5 billion settlement of all investment fraud claims in the Netherlands and Belgium.
 Other representations, past and present, include: